How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

 We also identified strategies to design chatbots that manifest \textit{personality}:

-\textbf{[S1] to use appropriate language: }\cite{shum2018eliza} and \cite{morris2002conversational} suggest that the chatbot language should be consistently influenced by its \textit{personality}.
-Both studies propose that chatbots architecture should include a persona-based model that encode the \textit{personality} and influence the response generation.
-The framework proposed by \cite{mairesse2009can} shows that it is possible to automatically manipulate language features to manifest a particular \textit{personality} based on the Big Five model.
-The Big-Five model is a relevant tool because it can be assessed using validated psychological instruments \cite{mccrae1987validation}.
-Using this model to represent the \textit{personality} of chatbots was also suggested by \cite{morris2002conversational} and \cite{sjoden2011extending}. \cite{jain2018evaluating} discussed that the chatbot \textit{personality} should match its domain.
+\textbf{[S1] to use appropriate language: }\citet{shum2018eliza} and \citet{morris2002conversational} suggest that the chatbot language should be consistently influenced by its \textit{personality}.
+Both studies propose that chatbots' architecture should include a persona-based model that encodes the \textit{personality} and influences the response generation. \citet{mairesse2009can} proposed a framework to shows that it is possible to automatically manipulate language features to manifest a particular \textit{personality} based on the Big Five model.
+The Big Five model is a relevant tool because it can be assessed using validated psychological instruments \citep{mccrae1987validation}.
+Using this model to represent the \textit{personality} of chatbots was also suggested by \citet{morris2002conversational} and \citet{sjoden2011extending}. \citet{jain2018evaluating} discussed that a chatbot's \textit{personality} should match its domain.
 Participants expected the language used by the news chatbot to be professional, while they expected the shopping chatbot to be casual and humorous.
 The ability to use consistent language is discussed in Section \ref{sec:thoroughness}.

-\textbf{[S2] to have a sense of humor:} literature highlights humor as a positive \textit{personality} trait \cite{meany2010humour}.
-In \cite{jain2018evaluating}, ten participants mentioned enjoyment when the chatbots provided humorous and highly diverse responses.
-The authors found occurrences of the participants asking for jokes and being delighted when the request was supported. \cite{brandtzaeg2017people} present similar results when arguing that humor is important even for task-oriented chatbots when the user is usually seeking for productivity.
-For casual conversations, \cite{thies2017how} highlight that timely, relevant, and clever wit is a desired \textit{personality} trait.
-In \cite{ptaszynski2010towards}, the joker chatbot was perceived as more human-like, knowledgeable and funny, and participants felt more engaged.
+\textbf{[S2] to have a sense of humor:} literature highlights humor as a positive \textit{personality} trait \citep{meany2010humour}.
+In \citet{jain2018evaluating}, ten participants mentioned enjoyment when the chatbots provided humorous and highly diverse responses.
+The authors found occurrences of the participants asking for jokes and expressing delight when the request was supported. \citet{brandtzaeg2017people} present similar results when arguing that humor is important even for task-oriented chatbots when the user is usually seeking for productivity.
+For casual conversations, \citet{thies2017how} highlight that timely, relevant, and clever wit is a desired \textit{personality} trait.
+In \citet{ptaszynski2010towards}, the joker chatbot was perceived as more human-like, knowledgeable, and funny, and participants felt more engaged.